Acoustic signaling enables collective perception and control in active matter systems: Collective functions

 To quantitatively assess how the larva recovers its characteristic behavior upon the perturbation, we investigate the dependence of the aggregate's velocity on the position of the included polar defect (Fig.~\ref{fig:function}(b), right panel).
 We find that the collective propagation of larvae is determined by the spatial offset of the polar defect with respect to the center of mass of the aggregate.
 As agents are oriented around the enclosed polar defect, asymmetries of the defect position control the collective velocity.
 Thus, measuring the collective velocity of various larva solutions in dependence of their defect offset (black dots, Fig.~\ref{fig:function}(b), right), we observe an approximately linear behavior up to a saturation value of about $20\,\%$ of the single swarmer's velocity (gray line).
 The linear dependence of the collective velocity on the defect localization gives a quantifiable measure for the larva phenotype.
 Since the motion of all larvae is driven by the same underlying mechanism, we expect that the velocity to defect offset ratio for each larva will follow the trend shown by the black dotted line in Fig.~\ref{fig:function}(b).
 For the larva depicted in the time series (Fig.~\ref{fig:function}(b)), the strong perturbation causes its polar defect to be abruptly removed.
 In such cases where there is no enclosed polar defect, we define the defect position as being located at the outer boundary of the aggregate.
 Consequently, the defect offset is taken as the maximum distance from the boundary to the center of mass of the solution.
 We observe that upon the strong perturbation, the aggregate leaves the characteristic linear dependence of larva velocity on defect position (trajectory, purple, inset Fig.~\ref{fig:function}(b)).
 It has lost its characteristic larva behavior and has transitioned to another phenotype with large defect offset up to $60\%$ of the larva's total length and velocities up to over $40\%$ of the individual agents.
 In response, the solution quickly regrows its head by developing a new enclosed polar defect.
 By doing so it regains the larva phenotype and returns to the characteristic velocity behavior of larvae (trajectory, red).

 In summary, we have demonstrated that, for specific swarmer characteristics and system parameters, the emergent collective states are resilient to perturbations, exhibiting a form of phenotype memory by recovering after external disruptions.
-This reveals a mechanism for stable, emergent functionality that is robust against swarmer replacement and can adapt to environmental changes, ensuring robustness and flexibility in collective behavior.
+This suggests that acoustic interactions could play a role in supporting stable, emergent functionality that remains robust to swarmer replacement while adapting to environmental changes, balancing both resilience and flexibility in collective behavior.